-Spray the Madeleine pan with oil or cooking spray.
+- Spray the Madeleine pan with oil or cooking spray.

-Melt butter over low heat in a small saucepan.
+- Melt butter over low heat in a small saucepan.
 Set aside to cool.

-Beat eggs and sugar with an electric mixer in a large bowl just to blend.
+- Beat eggs and sugar with an electric mixer in a large bowl just to blend.
 Beat in milk, vanilla, orange zest and salt.

-Add flour and baking powder until combined.
+- Add flour and baking powder until combined.
 Gradually add the cooled melted butter in a steady stream, beating just until blended.

-Refrigerate at least 2 hours (you can make the day before).
+- Refrigerate at least 2 hours (you can make the day before).

-When ready to serve, preheat oven to 475 degrees.
+- When ready to serve, preheat oven to 475 degrees.
 Fill each indentation in pan with 1½ to 2 tablespoons of batter.
 Place in oven and reduce heat to 375 degrees.
 Bake 10 to 12 minutes, or until golden around the edges and puffed.
 Cool 5 minutes.
 Gently remove from pan.
 Repeat process.

-Sprinkle with confectioner's sugar and serve.
+- Sprinkle with confectioner's sugar and serve.

+These are best served fresh out of the oven.
 This recipe is from the Disney Parks Blog from Chefs de France in Epcot.
 I modified some of the instructions based on my experience with the recipe.

 This post may contain affiliate links, which means I receive a small commission from sales made through those links.
 Thank you for supporting this blog at no additional cost to you.
 Please see my full disclosure policy for details.